gopala-kr/ldr/z_ios.md

             </tr>
         </table>
     </div>
-    <p>Some events, such as touch and remote control events, are handled by your app’s <span class="pediaLink" data-header="Responder object" data-contents="A responder is an object that can respond to events and handle them. "><a href="../../../../General/Conceptual/Devpedia-CocoaApp/Responder.html#//apple_ref/doc/uid/TP40009071-CH1" data-renderer-version="1" target="_self">responder objects</a></span>.
-Responder objects are everywhere in your app.
-(The <code><a href="https://developer.apple.com/documentation/uikit/uiapplication" target="_self" class="urlLink">UIApplication</a></code> object, your view objects, and your view controller objects are all examples of responder objects.)
-Most events target a specific responder object but can be passed to other responder objects (via the responder chain) if needed to handle an event.
-For example, a view that does not handle an event can pass the event to its superview or to a view controller.</p>
-    <p>Touch events occurring in controls (such as buttons) are handled differently than touch events occurring in many other types of views.
-There are typically only a limited number of interactions possible with a control, and so those interactions are repackaged into action messages and delivered to an appropriate target object.
-This <span class="pediaLink" data-header="Target-Action" data-contents="Target-action is a design pattern in which an object holds the information necessary to send a message to another object when an event occurs. "><a href="../../../../General/Conceptual/Devpedia-CocoaApp/TargetAction.html#//apple_ref/doc/uid/TP40009071-CH3" data-renderer-version="1" target="_self">target-action</a></span> design pattern makes it easy to use controls to trigger the execution of custom code in your app. </p>
 </section>
 <section>
     <a name=""></a>
     <h2 class="jump">Execution States for Apps</h2>
-    <p>At any given moment, your app is in one of the states listed in <span class="content_text"></span>.
-The system moves your app from state to state in response to actions happening throughout the system.
-For example, when the user presses the Home button, a phone call comes in, or any of several other interruptions occurs, the currently running apps change state in response. <span class="content_text"><a href="#//apple_ref/doc/uid/TP40007072-CH2-SW6" data-renderer-version="1"></a></span> shows the paths that an app takes when moving from state to state. </p>
     <a name="//apple_ref/doc/uid/TP40007072-CH2-SW19" title="Table 2-3App states"></a>
     <div class="tableholder">
         <table class="graybox" border="0" cellspacing="0" cellpadding="5">